-It’s essential to make sure the different investors involved are aligned in their priorities.
+It’s essential to make sure all the investors involved are aligned in their priorities.
 If they cannot agree on what the next steps are and when to push for an exit, chaos will ensue.

 Once you have the money, it’s important to make a plan and show investors they can trust in you following it, which can be decisive for future fundraisings.
 “Conceive a fundraising plan in line with the development plan to ensure the construction of solid evidence between one round and the next one,” advised Negroni.
 “Make sure to never run out of cash to build evidence, planning a financing round in time before it is too late.”

-It’s never too early to start preparing for the next round, founders should keep networking at all stages of development to meet potential partners to either invest in the company or strike a licensing deal in the future.
+It’s never too early to start preparing for the next round.
+Founders should keep networking at all stages of development to meet potential partners to either invest in the company or strike a licensing deal in the future.

 2. Inexperienced management